seal-codes/webapp/ARCHITECTURE.md

 ## Resilience to Image Compression and Metadata Loss

-A significant challenge for document attestation systems is maintaining verification integrity when images are shared across platforms that modify content through compression or strip metadata.
-Zign.codes addresses this challenge through a multi-layered hash approach.
+A significant challenge for document attestation systems is maintaining verification integrity when images are shared across platforms that modify content through compression or strip metadata. seal.codes addresses this challenge through a multi-layered hash approach.

 ### Multi-Layered Hash Strategy